EasonChan236/LAHacks2017/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the GPL v3.0  License.

+We made this decision since `ffmpeg` is licensed under GPL.

 ## Acknowledgments